CITY REPORT CO

 • Average lead level: 0.0057 mg/L.

-Water Systems Serving Colorado Springs
+Water Quality in Colorado Springs

 We track water quality and home safety data for 55 ZIP codes in Colorado Springs, Colorado, covering 14 community water systems serving approximately 613,448 people.